Initdd/SimpleTools/README.md

 # Amplify Tools

-This Tkinter-based GUI application providing simple tools for people not that used to technology, like your grandparents.
+This Tkinter-based GUI application providing simple tools for people not that used to technology, like your grandparents 😉

 ## Table of Contents